-In preparation for the General Data Protection Regulations coming into force on the 25th May 2018 the Authority has been reviewing its practices and identifying and implementing actions to ensure compliance by this date.
-Actions identified have been informed by guidance from the Information Commissioner's Office including 'Preparing for the General Data Protection Regulation (GDPR) 12 steps to take now.'
-Activities undertaken include appointing a Data Protection Officer, the creation of a data register, awareness raising with staff and Members through presentation on GDPR at a Staff meeting and at Committees and reviewing policies and practices.
+Following on from preparation work carried out in advance of the the General Data Protection Regulations coming into force on the 25th May 2018 and the passing of the Data Protection Act 2018 the Authority has continued to review its practices and identifying and implementing actions to ensure compliance.
+Actions identified have been informed by guidance from the Information Commissioner's Office Activities undertaken include appointing a Data Protection Officer, the creation of a data register, awareness raising with staff and Members through presentation on GDPR at a Staff meeting and at Committees and reviewing policies and practices.